ga-group/comcat/tree+def.md

       - #### 20502030  Quinces
         Fruit of Cydonia oblonga.
       - #### 20502090  Other Pome Fruits
+        Any other fruit of plants in the subtribe Malinae.
     - #### 205030  Stone Fruit  (Drupe)
       Fruits of the botanical family Rosaceae that contain a single hard seed, called a stone, pit, or pip.
       - #### 20503010  Cherries